Last Updated on August 11, 2022

-High gaiters (which are longer and cover the whole lower part of your leg, almost up to the knee) are ideal for extreme climates and rough desert conditions as they are a bit harder and offer protection from rocks, debris and nasty animal bites (depending on where you go – be wary of snakes and scorpions!)
+High desert gaiters (which are longer and cover the whole lower part of your leg, almost up to the knee) are ideal for extreme climates and rough terrain conditions as they are a bit harder and offer an extra layer of protection against rocks, debris and nasty animal bites (depending on where you go – be wary of snakes and scorpions!).

 Running & Backpacking

 Low gaiters are better suited for casual backpacking and trail running in the desert and on arid terrains.
 These shoe gaiters are ankle height, more lightweight and breathable, offering less protection but without sacrificing speed of movement.

 Neck gaiters for desert hiking